 As a council, our aim throughout the past year and also in the coming year is to strive to provide residents with the best services possible at a local level.

-The primary source of income for Lynemouth Parish Council comes from the Precept, which is a local tax collected by Northumberland County Council on behalf of the Parish.
-This money is required to run the Council and pays to maintain and improve the facilities, activities, events and services that we provide.
-Lynemouth’s parish councillors voted unanimously to freeze council tax payers’ bills to fund the parish council’s budget for the 2017/18 financial year.
-The Parish Council considered what the Parish Council's financial needs will be for 2017-18 and decided that the current tax levied from residents (the precept) is adequate to cover costs.
-Therefore, individual payments will be kept at last year’s level.
-This will be a 0% increase or change on bills but will realise a precept for 2017/18 of £27,621 (an extra £846) as there is now a bigger Tax Base for Lynemouth.
-This money will be used to deliver on our commitments, improve facilities and services for local people, and run the Council.
-Members said they could not support raising payments at present as they did not wish to put a burden on local people.
+The primary source of income for Lynemouth Parish Council comes from the precept, which is a local tax collected by Northumberland County Council on behalf of the Parish.
+This money is required to run our Council and pays to maintain and improve the facilities, activities, events and services that we provide.
+The Council considered the financial needs for 2018-19 and set the precept at £28000, a slight increase of £379 from last year.
+This money will be used to deliver on our commitments, improve facilities and services and run the Council.

 Councillor Liz Dunn

 Chair of the Parish Council